Erasmus+ Work Placement

 - Finnish diplomatic representations, embassies, consulates and Finnish representations in international organisations.

 University-level institutions may also be able to offer work placements.
 Work placements can also be undertaken in Finnish companies, if the company is located in one of the above-mentioned countries.
 If the work placement is within an organisation representing your own country abroad (e.g. cultural and scientific institutes, local representations, schools, communications centres), how multiculturalism will be realised during the Erasmus internship must be agreed upon in the training agreement.
 The work placement must be carried out entirely abroad – placements taking place in Finland are not eligible for Erasmus grants.
-From the academic year 2014–2015, teaching assistant placements in schools for those training to become teachers have become a part of the Erasmus+ work placement programme (previously the Comenius programme).
-However, teaching assistant placements must be a part of a degree being undertaken at the University of Tampere.
 Please remember that Erasmus work placement grants are not granted to recent graduates.

 Duration, working hours and pay for placements